 Instructions

-For the roasted onions, peel and chop about 6 large onions: red, white, or a mix.
+- Peel and chop about 6 large onions: red, white, or a mix.
 Toss them on a parchment-lined pan and roast in the oven at 350°F.

-After 25 minutes, give them a stir to ensure an even cook and continue baking for another 10 to 20 minutes.
+- After 25 minutes, give them a stir to ensure an even cook and continue baking for another 10 to 20 minutes.
 This will depend on how much “bite” you want the onions to have.

-When they’ve finished cooking and have cooled, store them in the fridge.
+- When they’ve finished cooking and have cooled, store them in the fridge.

-Place the jar in the fridge.
+- Place the jar in the fridge.
 The onions should be ready to use the next day and will continue to soften over time.

-To prevent burning, stir often and check to see if a bit more oil or butter is needed.
+- To prevent burning, stir often and check to see if a bit more oil or butter is needed.

 - Enjoy adding these 3 different kinds of onions to all of your dishes!